syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/VS2019-Extensions/check-for-updates.md

 ---
 layout: post
 title: Check For Updates in ##Platform_Name## Component
-description: Learn here all about Check For Updates in Syncfusion ##Platform_Name## component of Syncfusion Essential JS 2 and more.
+description: Learn here all about how to check for updates in Syncfusion ##Platform_Name## component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Check For Updates
 publishingplatform: ##Platform_Name##